fde-capu/ft_transcendence/docs/checklist.md

  - [ ] Graphic options screen?
  - [ ] Does Game History record the timestamp?
 If so, show it on game history html.
  - [ ] Ready/Unready button.
+ - [ ] BUG Game mode reverts to PONG after any match (even if it was another mode).
+ - [ ] BIG QUADPONG is bouncing all walls ...?

 --- Warning found: ---